 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
 Final Concl.
-E. Stakeholder Comments The validator should ensure that stakeholder comments have been invited with appropriate media and that due account has been taken of any comments received.
-E.1.1.
-Have relevant stakeholders been consulted? /1/ DR Local stakeholders, such as the City Hall, the environmental state and local agencies, and local communities associations, were invited to comment on the project, in accordance with the requirements of Resolution 1 of the Brazilian DNA.
+See D.1.1.
+D.1.3.
+Will the project create any adverse environmental effects? /1/ DR See D.1.1.
+OK D.1.4.
+Have environmental impacts been identified and addressed in the PDD? /1/ DR See D.1.1. ОК E. Stakeholder Comments The validator should ensure that stakeholder comments have been invited with appropriate media and that due account has been taken of any comments received.
+E.1.1.Have relevant stakeholders been consulted? /1/ DR Local stakeholders, such as the City Hall, the environmental state and local agencies, and local communities associations, were invited to comment on the project, in accordance with the requirements of Resolution 1 of the Brazilian DNA.
 However, according to Resolution 1, the project participants did not invite all the stakeholders.
 In addition, the project proponent did not identify all stakeholders that have made comments.
 The letters sent to the local stakeholders, the comments received and how due account was taken were not evidenced.
 DNV requests a copy of these.
-Minutes of meeting of stakeholder consultation also needs to be provided.
-CL7 OK - Have appropriate media been used to invite comments by local stakeholders? /1/ DR See E.1.1 OK - If a stakeholder consultation process is required by regulations/laws in the host country, has the stakeholder consultation process been carried out in accordance with such regulations/laws? /1/ DR See E.1.1 OK
+CL7 ОК E.1.2.Have appropriate media been used to invite comments by local stakeholders? /1/ DR See E.1.1 ОК